 The next stop on JD’s brand journey is as the creator, executive producer, and host of his own Internet TV show, The Big Banter with JD Gershbein, which he bills as the first-of-its-kind social business variety show.
-This program, which melds education, entertainment, and networking, will launch on October 26, 2017.
+This program, which melds education, entertainment, and networking, launched on October 26, 2017 with the taping of the Series Premiere in front of a live audience at the Hard Rock Cafe in Chicago.
 The show, which is the culmination of years of research and rehearsal, will enable him to provide even greater value to an ever-expanding audience.

 Often emulated, never duplicated, JD Gershbein is a living example of the power of personal branding.